 King Code of Governance Principles (King 3 / King III)

-The commitee aimed to produce a framework to keep South African corporate governance at the forefront internationally, with IT Governance taking a prominent role.
+The committee aimed to produce a framework to keep South African corporate governance at the forefront internationally, with IT Governance taking a prominent role.

-Corporate governance in South Africa follows the approach common to listed companies in the United Kingdom as well as across the Commonwealth and through the EU, which is to have a code of principles and practices on a 'Comply or Explain' basis.
+Corporate governance in South Africa follows the approach common to listed companies in the United Kingdom as well as across the Commonwealth and through the EU, which is to have a code of principles and practices on a 'Comply or Explain' basis, whereby listed companies are expected to comply, or to provide an explanation of why they have not complied, with each of the principles.

 IT Governance in King III